boredzo/impluse-hfs/NOTES.md

 It may not make sense, for volumes with large a-block sizes, to try to keep the allocations bitmap between the volume header and UABs.
 Such volumes may have a larger a-block size than the size of their allocations bitmap (examples: Mac OS 9.0.4 has a-block size 0x2a00 and VBM size 0x2000; “The Journeyman Project” Turbo! has a-block size 0x4200 and VBM size 0x1400).
 In these cases, it may make more sense to move the FUAB offset *up* to the second a-block, and find somewhere in the middle of UAB space to put the allocations file.
 One weird trick—rotational media hate it.

 Growing the allocations bitmap may end up adding another byte to it.
 Adding another byte to it may (in the worst case) necessitate allocating a whole new a-block.

-#### Preflight checks

-- Is the source allocation block size a multiple of 0x200?